Espíritu de Independencia

 Starting a new business, even one as small as a food truck, can be a challenge.
 Creating a menu of popular dishes isn’t enough—there are also licensing requirements, health codes, ordering product and maintaining payroll.
 It’s a lot for anyone.
 But for Independence’s Latinx business owners, there are resources to help tackle these challenges head on.

-Brenda Brown (pictured above, center), bi-lingual program manger at Rural Development Initiatives, helped host Spanish-language classes at Indy Commons to teach prospective business owners about all these topics and more.
+Brenda Brown (pictured above, center), bi-lingual program manager at Rural Development Initiatives, helped host Spanish-language classes at Indy Commons to teach prospective business owners about all these topics and more.
 Funded in part by Lottery dollars, these initiatives are a great example of the sort of creative support that’s making a difference in rural communities.

-Starting the business was a little difficult, but with the support of the community, I think we have excelled.
+Starting the business was a little difficult, but with the support of the community, I think we have excelled.— Jorge Hernandez, owner of the Pink House Café

-Pink House Cafe in IndependenceSuccess Story: Jorge Hernandez, The Pink House Café
+Success Story: Jorge Hernandez, The Pink House Café

 The Pink House Café might be tucked into a neighborhood a couple blocks away from Main Street, but it’s a well known Independence Landmark.
 The Gothic Revival house, built in 1875, was moved from its original location in 2006.
 It was then converted into a homey restaurant and painted an eye-catching pink!